 Fuel Protests Paralyse Irish Roads for Second Day as Taoiseach Condemns Disruption

-A loose coalition of hauliers, farmers, bus operators, and other groups brought major roads across Ireland to a standstill for a second consecutive day on Wednesday, as protests against spiralling fuel prices extended to blockades at fuel depots and caused severe disruption to commuters and public transport services.
+A loose coalition of hauliers, farmers, bus operators, and other groups brought major roads across Ireland to a standstill for a second consecutive day on Wednesday, as protests against spiralling fuel prices extended to blockades at fuel depots and caused severe disruption to commuters and public transport services across the country.

 Key Developments